mhorga/mhorga.github.io/_posts/2016-03-28-ray-tracing-in-a-swift-playground-part-2.markdown

 ![alt text](https://github.com/mhorga/mhorga.github.io/raw/master/images/raytracing5.png "Raytracing 5")

-If you forgot to decrease `ns` from `100` to `10` your running time was somewhere around __18 seconds__!
+If you forgot to decrease `ns` from `100` to `10` your rendering took somewhat around __18 seconds__!
 However, if you decreased the value, the rendering time is down to only about __1.9 seconds__ which is not too shabby for a basic matte surface ray tracer.

 This image looks great, however, we can also get rid of those small ripples easily.
 Notice that inside the `color` function we set `Tmin` to be __0.0__ and this seems to disturb some of the cases where the color needs to be computed correctly.
 If we set `Tmin` to be very small but still positive, something like __0.01__ you will notice that the difference is highly noticeable!